Golden goal: FIFA competitions

-Although the golden goal format was used in North American professional association football leagues as early as the 1970s, the term golden goal was introduced by FIFA in 1993 along with the rule change because the alternative term, "sudden death", was perceived to have negative connotations.
+The term golden goal was introduced by FIFA in 1993 along with the rule change because the alternative term, "sudden death", was perceived to have negative connotations.
 In a knockout competition, following a draw, two fifteen-minute periods of extra time are played.
 If either team scores a goal during extra time, the game ends immediately and the scoring team becomes the winner.
 The winning goal is known as the "golden goal".
 If there have been no goals scored after both periods of extra time, a penalty shoot-out decides the game.
 The golden goal was not compulsory, and individual competitions using extra time could choose whether to apply it during extra time.
 The first European Championship played with the rule was in 1996, as was the first MLS Cup that year; the first World Cup played with the rule was in 1998.

 The first golden goal recorded was on 13 March 1993 by Australia against Uruguay in a quarter-final match of the World Youth Championship.
 The first major tournament final to be decided by such a goal was the 1995 Football League Trophy, where Birmingham City beat Carlisle United 1–0, with a goal from Paul Tait, followed by the 1996 European Championship final, won by Germany over the Czech Republic.
 The golden goal in this final was scored by Oliver Bierhoff.
 In MLS Cup 1996, Eddie Pope scored 3:25 into extra time as D.C.
 United beat the LA Galaxy 3–2.
 The first golden goal in World Cup history took place in 1998, as Laurent Blanc scored to enable France to defeat Paraguay in the round of 16.